ChowMeins/Hoyoverse-Daily-Check-In-Bot/README.md

 # **HoyoVerse Game Daily Rewards Claimer**

+> **Disclaimer:** This is the legacy version of the project written using Selenium.
+> For the latest version with Playwright and Docker, please check the `main` branch.

 This project automates claiming rewards from daily check-ins for **Genshin Impact**, **Honkai: Star Rail**, and **Zenless Zone Zero**

 ## Prerequisites